New iPhone SE release date, price, news and everything you need to know

 It’ll (theoretically) be able to combine a range of exposures to create a clear, bright image with very low shutter lag under the finger, and be able to shoot high-end 4K video at 60 frames per second too.

-Given it’s keeping a similar price tag to the iPhone 8 but with the promise of much better photos, you can see why Apple is going to be making a big deal about the camera upgrade.
+Given that the new iPhone SE is coming with a similar price tag to the iPhone 8, but with the promise of much better photos, you can see why Apple is going to be making a big deal about the camera upgrade.

 How does the iPhone SE 2020 compare to the iPhone 11 range?

-Well, for starters, this will be a much cheaper device (as you’ve probably worked out) - in fact, it’s half the cost.
+Well, for starters, the iPhone SE 2020 will be a much cheaper device that the entry-level iPhone 11 (as you’ve probably worked out) – in fact, it’s half the cost.

-A lot of what’s been sacrificed to make up the change is in the design - the screen technology and quality on the iPhone 11 is far ahead of the new iPhone SE, which is using the same screen setup as the iPhone 8 from 2017.
+A lot of what’s been sacrificed to keep the price down is in the design: the screen technology and quality on the iPhone 11 is far ahead of that in the new iPhone SE, which is using the same screen setup as the iPhone 8 from 2017.

 - Everything we know about the iPhone 12